Goeasy: Operations

 easyfinancial and easyhome principally target customers whose credit is not good enough for a bank loan, or who need more immediate access to credit than that offered by traditional lenders. easyfinancial and easyhome offer better rates and terms than so-called payday loans. goeasy's customers are often non-prime Canadians trying to rebuild credit.

 easyhome, Canada's largest lease-to-own company has been in operation since 1990, and consists of leasing furniture, appliances, and electronics to customers on a rent-to-own basis, which can be transacted online or at one of their 165 locations across Canada.
 Customers generally own the product at the end of the lease term.
 No down payment or credit checks are required. easyhome charges an interest rate of 29.9% on its leases and offers flexible options.
 However, the total effective interest rate might be higher, given easyhome's higher initial prices in comparison to other retailers.

-easyfinancial principally offers installment loans of $500 to $20,000, mainly unsecured, at annual interest rates from 29.99% to 46.96%.
-It also offers a suite of both unsecured and secured lending products up to $75,000 with rates starting at 9.99%. easyfinancial operates through in-store kiosks, as well as stand-alone branches and an online website.
+easyfinancial principally offers installment loans of $500 to $20,000, mainly unsecured, at annual interest rates from 29.99% to 46.96% annual rate.
+It also offers a suite of both unsecured and secured lending products up to $75,000 with rates starting at 9.99% annually. easyfinancial operates through in-store kiosks, as well as stand-alone branches and an online website.
 It had 210 kiosks and branches as of 2016.
 In 2016, 15% of easyfinancial loans went bad, a rate much higher than that of banks.
 The company operates with an omnichannel business model that allows customers to transact through their national branch network of over 240 locations, online or through one of their many retail and merchant partnerships.